trexminer/T-Rex/README.md

 ## JSON config file

 To start T-Rex with config file `config.txt` type in the console: `t-rex -c config.txt`.
 Use `config_example` file as a starting point to create your own config.
+You can also use environment variables: simply put `%YOUR_ENV_VAR%` anywhere in your config file and it will get automatically substituted with the value of `YOUR_ENV_VAR` variable at run-time.

 ## Watchdog